abdusalamov/homebridge-starline/README.md

 }]
 ```

-### By default no switch will be created for the Starline.
-You do have the option to create more custom switches with different actions.
-Accessories with type `Switch` can send commands to you vehicle!
-You can add some custom accessories if you learn API of Starline-online.
+### By default all available accessories will be created for the Starline.
+You do have the option to change or remove some accessories.
+Use the `patchAccessories` for that.
+Specify the accessory code, and now you can hide accessory (disabled: true) or change name.
+Below you can find a list of all accessories.

 ```
 "platforms": [{